-- Flexibility: Being able to adjust your leadership style based on the situation and the needs of your team is key to situational leadership.
+- Flexibility: Being able to adjust your leadership style based on the situation, vision and the needs of your team is key to situational leadership.
 Leaders should be adaptable and open to changing their approach based on the situation at hand.

 - Active Listening: To be an effective situational leader, you need to be able to actively listen to your team members and understand their needs and concerns.
 This involves asking questions, seeking feedback, and truly listening to what they have to say.